 No Marketing Questions Just Good Stories

-Barry from Money we Have brings us a very good article about Money Myths Busted, and yes interest rates really will go up some time (soon).
+Barry from Money We Have brings us an excellent article about Money Myths Busted, and yes, interest rates really will go up some time (soon).
 I was elated when I bought my first house and locked in at 11% for 5 years!
 A good way to keep on track with your money is to set goals, and Mark from My Own Advisor gives us his 2015 Financials Goals Update for August (a brave man).
 In a good financial plan, you need some good bargains and Frugal Trader at Million Dollar Journey helps out with The Best and Worst Deals at Costco.
 Best deal is their $1.50 Hot Dog and drink deal (IMHO).

 Ever wonder what the top 25 richest neighbourhoods in Canada are?
-The article points them out, but why are so many of them called Westmount ?
-Speaking of riches, Mark Silverthorn is wondering Are some debt settlement firms going underground?
-There does seem to be a lot of funny signs on the street advertising Debt Payment help.
+The article points them out, but why are so many of them called Westmount?

 Michael James asks an interesting investment question, How Much Diversification Do You Need ?
 I do like the term di-worse-ification, though, good pseudo-word.
 Our Big Fat Wallet wants to help with investing in these unclear times with Handling Stock Market Volatility.